halide/Halide/README_vulkan.md

 | `vk_v12`       | Generates code compatible with the Vulkan v1.2+ API |
 | `vk_v13`       | Generates code compatible with the Vulkan v1.3+ API |

-Note that all optional device features are off by default (since they are not required by the Vulkan API, and thus must be explicitly enabled to ensure that the code being generated will be compatible with the device and API version being used for execution).
+Note that 32-bit integer and floating-point types are always available.
+All other optional device features are off by default (since they are not required by the Vulkan API, and thus must be explicitly enabled to ensure that the code being generated will be compatible with the device and API version being used for execution).

 For AOT generators add `vulkan` (and any other flags you wish to use) to the target command line option: